coderheck/rcsc/README.md

 run it from your preferred command-line interface by calling `rcsc`

 `rcsc` currently only supports copying `ClientAppSettings.json` located in a folder named `ClientSettings` in the same directory as the executable (so the directory string looks like this `.\ClientSettings\ClientAppSettings.json`).

+a copy of my current `ClientSettings` setup is included in this repository as an example.

-I will update the source to add custom file directories eventually.
+I will update the source code to add custom file directories eventually.

 ## Building from source
 ### Requirements